cusma/algo-dices/README.md

 inspired AlgoDices.

-Another special thanks again to [@fabrice102](https://github.com/fabrice102) for the precious and clever considerations on "safe" randomness.
+Another special thanks again to [@fabrice102](https://github.com/fabrice102) for the precious and clever considerations on "safe" optimization of randomness source usage.